-Typically, type I collagen is hydrolyzed collagen and the typical dose is anywhere between 5 to 15 grams per day, usually in powdered form.
+Typically, type I collagen is hydrolyzed collagen and the dose is anywhere between 5 to 15 grams per day, usually in powdered form.
 This makes it easy to stir into drinks, mix with your smoothie or bake into muffins.
 Type II dosage is a little different and in smaller amounts, typically measured in milligrams instead of grams.

 "I recommend mixing powdered collagen with something like a fruit smoothie or oats with fruit so there's a source of vitamin C to improve absorption," Samuel says.
 Vitamin C is found in foods like tomatoes, oranges and strawberries.

-Collagen is usually well tolerated with few side effects, but you should always give a quick call to your doctor and let them know about any supplements you plan to take and get the A-OK.
+Collagen is usually well tolerated with few side effects, but you should always give a quick call to your doctor and let them know about any supplements you plan to take and get the OK.

 - Experimental and Therapeutic Medicine: "Beneficial effects of food supplements based on hydrolyzed collagen for skin care"